Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

      javac nbody.java
      make: javac: Command not found"

-    The Java program has not been compiled because the javac cannot be found.
+    The Java program has not been compiled because javac cannot be found.
 CHECK the [tools] section of bencher/makefiles/my.*.ini defines the correct path for javac.